Religious Discrimination Lawyers in Texas

 Religious discrimination in the Texas workplace

 Religious discrimination is prohibited in any part of the employment relationship, from hiring practices through termination of employment.
 It is prohibited when it has a negative effect on obtaining or keeping a job as well as the terms and conditions of employment while you are employed.
-Common ways religious discrimination can occur:

 Common religious discrimination claims